 A single implant can replace a tooth in a way that does not negatively impact adjacent teeth, unlike regular dental bridges.
-Once the post has been surgically inserted into your jawbone to take the place of your lost tooth, your implant dentist in Downers Grove restores it with a dental crown.
+Once the post has been surgically inserted into your jawbone to take the place of your lost tooth’s root, your dental implant dentist in Downers Grove restores it with a dental crown.
 We make our crowns with high-quality porcelain materials that are nearly identical to natural teeth.

 Missing Multiple Teeth

-Similar to a traditional dental bridge, an implant-supported bridge can be used to restore up to three consecutive missing teeth along the same arch.
+Similar to a traditional dental bridge, an implant bridge can be used to replace up to three consecutive missing teeth along the same arch.
 Instead of filing down natural teeth to accommodate crowns, implants will be placed instead on either side of the gap in order to anchor the prosthetic securely in place.
 This option is ideal, as the patient’s continuing oral health will be better preserved, and natural teeth will be spared from negative alterations.

 Missing All Teeth

 If you’re missing all of your teeth on an arch and/or you’re sick and tired of dealing with a slipping denture, you’ll be happy to know that we can often anchor a full denture onto implants.
 In most cases, all we need to do is place between four and eight implant posts at strategic locations and angles throughout the jawbone.
 This option is certainly more cost-effective than replacing each individual tooth with its own implant!
 In addition, implant dentures eliminate the worry that your teeth will slip out of place, so they allow you to chew your favorite foods, speak with clarity, and smile with the utmost confidence.